- CCRI’s Definition of an Educated Person

 The consortium consists of more than 100 two- and four-year public and private colleges and universities (some of which are sponsors) that cooperate to offer students study abroad opportunities each year.
 A wide range of academic programs is offered.
 Except for language studies, most courses are taught in English.
 All programs are accredited and approved by the college and the consortium.
 Study abroad programs are available for a semester, full-year or summer.

-For more information, call Deborah Notarianni-Girard, Ph.D. at 401-825-2254 or visit the Foreign Languages and Cultures website.
+For more information, call Deborah Notarianni-Girard, Ph.D. at 401-825-2254 or visit the World Languages and Cultures website.

 Students may be eligible for financial aid.
 Call 401-825-2468 for more information.